letian-yin/letian-yin.github.io/_pages/about.md

 I am a PhD candidate in Economics at the University of California San Diego.

-My research interests are Public Economics and Health Economics, with a focus on transfer programs, household finance, and fertility.
+My research interests are Public Economics, Health Economics, and Household Finance.
+I study how families' economic well-being responds to major life events and to the design of tax and transfer programs.

 **I am on the 2026-2027 job market.**